 And after completing step 5, you’re done! 🎉

 While those are the main steps needed to set up Compliance for Confluence, it does come with other features, so be sure to check out the rest of our documentation and how-to videos.
 We’re here to help if you have any questions or want to chat with our team, so please let us know, and we’ll be in touch!

-If you have any questions or would like to chat with us about Compliance for Confluence, our Customer Support team is available to help.
+If you have any questions or would like to speak with us, please don’t hesitate to reach out to our Customer Support team.